Canon 5D Mark II vs Chinon CM4s

 However, the Chinon has also produced a nice image with excellent depth of field and sharpness.
 It is quite contrasty again but I like the "richness" of it, especially in the water reflections.
 There is slight vignetting again too which to me looks quite good.

 The next image is a 100% crop to show you the difference in quality.
 You can clearly see the grain in the Chinon image on the top and there are some overly bright highlights but overall, not as bad as I thought it would be.

 Image 7 - Harsh natural light - 500th/sec, f4.5, 50mm Chinon lens, 50mm Canon lens

-No doubt about it, the Canon has excelled here (bottom) and again, the Chinon has produced a high contrast image with blown highlights.
-Maybe the Chinon results would have been different if I had used the in camera meter as opposed to the Canon’s metering but for the sake of this test, I kept the exposures consistent…the same as if I had used an external light meter.
+No doubt about it, the Canon has excelled here and again, the Chinon has produced a high contrast image with blown highlights.
+Maybe the Chinon results would have been different if I had used the in camera meter as opposed to the Canon's metering.
+However, for the sake of this test, I kept the exposures consistent.
+The same as if I had used an external light meter.

 I hope you are seeing just how lucky you are to be "into" photography in the digital age ; )

 Image 8 - Night exposure, tripod - 20 Seconds, f8, 50mm Chinon lens, 50mm Canon lens